Year 10 Subject Selection Video

 Continuous monitoring of students’ learning is important for feedback purposes, lesson planning and to assist with future planning.
 Students undertake a variety of assessment that develops their skills and knowledge.
 These tasks are graded.
 Students are expected to keep all their work and to regularly revise in preparation for their exams.
 Where extended or mid-term holidays are taken, the student’s learning may be seriously disadvantaged.
 End of semester examinations are held for each subject in Year 10.
 These provide a valuable indication of a student’s suitability to accelerate into a 3 & 4 unit sequence in Year 11.
 Unit 3 & 4 subjects are mostly assessed by an examination so the ability to prepare for exams and complete them well is an important indicator of suitability for a Year 11 Unit 3 & 4 subject.

 Examinations must be undertaken at the scheduled time to ensure the integrity of the assessment process.
 Where a student’s Assessment Task performance is not at or above the expected level, the opportunity to undertake acceleration in VCE may be withheld.
-Year 10 students who receive an ‘Ungraded’ for several Assessment Tasks may be asked to attend a formal interview with the Deputy Principal and or the Director of Studies.
+Year 10 students who receive an ‘Ungraded’ for several Assessment Tasks may be asked to attend a formal interview with the Deputy Principal and or the Director of Learning and Teaching.
 Should improvement not occur based on the plan devised, then parents may be required to attend a further interview with the student.
 In cases where a student has not satisfactorily completed her Year 10 studies, the options for future pathways will be explored.
-Parent-Student-Teacher Meeting nights are an invaluable method of receiving feedback.
+Learning Conversation nights are an invaluable method of receiving feedback.
 We encourage students to attend with their parents.

 Students and families may also like to consider the impact of remote learning and may decide to consolidate learning in Year 10 before beginning VCE studies.